-The 128T Networking Platform is the first 100% software-defined, session-based distributed IP routing and network services platform designed from the ground-up with an application and service-centric context.
-The platform consists of two primary components: the 128T Session Smart Router and the 128T Conductor.
+The Session Smart Networking Platform is the first 100% software-defined, session-based distributed IP routing and network services platform designed from the ground-up with an application and service-centric context.
+The platform consists of two primary components: the Session Smart Router (SSR) and the Conductor.
 Together, they form a single logical control plane that is highly distributed, and a data plane that is truly session-aware.
-The 128T Networking Platform supports a wide range of deployment models scaling from a small branch office to a high capacity edge router to a hyper-scale software-defined data center.
+The Session Smart Networking Platform supports a wide range of deployment models scaling from a small branch office to a high capacity edge router to a hyper-scale software-defined data center.

-The 128T Conductor is a centralized management and policy engine that provides orchestration, administration, provisioning, monitoring, and analytics for distributed 128T Session Smart Routers – while maintaining a network-wide, multi-tenant service, and policy data model.
+The Conductor is a centralized management and policy engine that provides orchestration, administration, provisioning, monitoring, and analytics for distributed SSRs – while maintaining a network-wide, multi-tenant service, and policy data model.

-The 128T Networking Platform introduces Secure Vector Routing, an innovative approach to IP routing that eliminates the need for tunnel-based overlay networks.
-The 128T Networking Platform and its Secure Vector Routing make existing networks dramatically simpler, smarter, more secure and seamless.
+The Session Smart Networking Platform uses Secure Vector Routing, an innovative approach to IP routing that eliminates the need for tunnel-based overlay networks.
+The Session Smart Networking Platform and Secure Vector Routing make existing networks dramatically simpler, smarter, more secure and seamless.
 SVR comprises two unique control plane and data plane components, the service-centric control plane and the session-aware data plane.

 At the core of the SVR control plane is a service-based data model, which provides the language for describing the network’s services, tenancy, and associated policies.
 The SVR data model is global and location independent, meaning every router in an SVR fabric shares the same service-based policies and topology, at all times – no matter where it is.
 The service-centric data model is expressed in YANG and exposed via northbound REST, GraphQL, and NETCONF APIs to deliver a full suite of application and orchestration integration services.